streamingfast/substreams/docs/developers-guide/substreams-sink-files.md

 ## Verify output from tool

+Running the sink tool results in visual output printed to the terminal and directories and files being written to the local system or a cloud provider bucket if configured.

-The sink tool will produce output resembling the following for a properly configured and working environment and project.
+The sink tool will produce output in the terminal resembling the following for a properly configured and working environment and project.

 ```bash
 2023-01-09T07:45:02.563-0800 INFO (substreams-sink-files) starting prometheus metrics server {"listen_addr": "localhost:9102"}